-Divorce Appraisals in the state of North Carolina by Morrision SingletonDivorce settlements involve many decisions, including who keeps the house.
-There are generally two choices when discussing real estate - it can be sold and the proceeds divided, or one party can "buy out" the other.
-In either case, one or both parties would find it in their best interest to commission an appraisal of the mutual real estate.
+Divorce settlements involve many decisions, including "Who gets the house".
+There are generally two options regarding the shared residence - it can be put on the market and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties would be wise to order an appraisal of the residence.

 Contact us if you require an appraisal related to a divorce or other division of assets.

 A divorce appraisal requires a well-established, professional value conclusion that is defensible in court.
 Morrision Singleton pledges to give you the very best in service with professional courtesy and well-supported conclusions.
 We understand how to provide for the delicate needs of a divorce situation.

 NC attorneys and accountants rely on our values when ascertaining what the real property is worth for estates, divorces, or other disputes needing a value opinion.
 We have an abundance of expertise dealing with all the parties involved and We understand their needs and are accustomed to dealing with all parties involved.
 We provide appraisal documents for courts or various agencies that meet or exceed their requirements.

 As a legal professional dealing with a divorce, your case's material facts regularly requires an appraisal to ascertain fair market value for the residential real estate involved.
 A great deal of the time the divorce date differs from the date you purchased the appraisal.
 We are familiar with the procedures and the effort fundamental to do a retroactive appraisal that has an effective date and Fair Market Value opinion matching the date of divorce.
 We perform lots of divorce appraisals (unfortunately) and we understand that they need to be handled with the utmost care.
 The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, resulting in the utmost discretion.